 When A USDA Loan Is Better

-USDA loans, while intended for a limited audience, do have their perks, too.
-Let’s talk about a few reasons you might choose a USDA loan over an FHA loan.
+Let’s take a closer look at a couple of reasons you might choose a USDA loan over an FHA loan.

 You Live In A USDA-Qualified Area

-If you live in a rural area, a USDA loan is a perfect fit for you.
-These loans are made to help rural buyers achieve homeownership more affordably.
+If you live in a rural area or plan to live in a rural area, a USDA loan may be a perfect fit for you.
+This option aims to help rural buyers achieve homeownership more affordably.
 If you fit that category, you can reap the benefits and avoid some of the costs and complications of other loans.

 You Want No-Money-Down Financing

-One of the biggest benefits of getting a USDA loan is that you don’t have to make a down payment – at all.
+One of the biggest benefits of getting a USDA loan is that you don’t have to make a down payment of any size.
 Only VA loans and USDA loans offer this benefit.
-The ability to buy a house with no down payment is a huge benefit that can make homeownership much more affordable for many.
+The ability to buy a house with no down payment is a huge advantage that can make homeownership much more affordable for many people.

-FHA loans, while more affordable than conventional loans, do still require you to make a down payment.
-If you qualify for a USDA loan, consider whether these savings would be a big help to you.
+FHA loans, while more affordable than conventional loans in some ways, do still require a down payment.
+If you qualify for a USDA loan, consider whether the upfront savings that come with having no down payment would be a big help to you.

 The Bottom Line

-USDA and FHA loans are both great government-backed loan options for first-time and low- to-median income home buyers.
-Both offer plenty of benefits to borrowers, so if you qualify for one of these loan options, they could help you achieve homeownership sooner and more affordably than you could otherwise.
+USDA and FHA loans are government-backed loan options that can be ideal for first-time and low- to medium-income home buyers.
+Both programs offer plenty of benefits, which often include achieving homeownership sooner and more affordably than you otherwise could.

-While Rocket Mortgage® doesn’t offer USDA loans at this time, if you’re interested in an FHA loan, you can start the approval process online today.
+While we don’t offer USDA loans at this time, if you’re interested in an FHA loan, you can get started online today.